Inference on Individual Treatment Effects in Nonseparable Triangular Models: Proofs of Theorems in Section

-The following lemma is a refinement of Theorem 1 of FVX.
-We provide a Bahadur-representation-type result for the estimated counterfactual mapping with an estimate of the order of magnitude of the remainder term.
-This lemma implies that the remainder term in (\ref{eq:phi_hat - phi expansion}) is $O_{p}\left(\left(\mathrm{log}\left(n\right)/n\right)^{3/4}\right)$, which is a stronger result than Theorem 1 of FVX.
-Proofs of all lemmas in the appendix can be found in the supplement. \begin{lem} Suppose that Assumptions \ref{assu: DGP1}-\ref{assu:DGP3} hold.
+We provide a Bahadur-representation-type result for the estimated counterfactual mapping with an $O_{p}\left(n^{-3/4}\right)$ (up to a logarithmic term) estimate for the order of magnitude of the remainder term in (\ref{eq:phi_hat - phi expansion}).
+The proof of our Theorem \ref{thm:uniform rate} (derivation of (\ref{eq:linearization f_hat - f three terms})) relies on the latter result.
+Proofs of all lemmas in the rest of the appendix can be found in the online supplement. \begin{lem} Suppose that Assumption \ref{assu: DGP1} holds.
 Then,